Photography's art history laid bare in UK show

 "They had no history, they had no template, so where would they go to find their direction," Curator Hope Kingsley told Reuters on a tour of the show.

-The exhibit, organised into genres such as portraiture, still life and landscape, shows how photographers from the earliest Daguerrotypes imitated classical works, employed allegory and eclipsed the painted portraiture they initially aped, gradually establishing their medium as an art form.
+The exhibit, organized into genres such as portraiture, still life and landscape, shows how photographers from the earliest Daguerrotypes imitated classical works, employed allegory and eclipsed the painted portraiture they initially aped, gradually establishing their medium as an art form.

 Paintings such as Thomas Gainsborough's "Mr and Mrs Andrews" and Emile-Jean-Horace Vernet's giant "Battle of Jemappes" share a show with 19th century photographic pioneers such as Julia Margaret Cameron and Oscar Gustav Rejlander as well as photographers and photojournalists from the 20th and 21st centuries.